DanielBMarkham/Info-Ops/manuscript/chapter2.md

 They killed Socrates[^2-2] for asking too many questions.
 There are a lot of things we can say about Socrates.
 If you're looking for the shortest version, that's it.

 [^2-2]:I'm writing all of the Socrates, Plato, and Aristotle stuff from memory after consuming a dozen or more different books over the years, using Wikipedia as a reminder of various dates and terms I might have forgotten along the way.
 If you're interested in the great thinkers of the western tradition that we talk about in this book, there's a great "The Great Courses" audio lecture series that's a great place to start.
-Google it.
+Google it.[^2-231]

+[^2-231]: Dr. Louisa Moon, professor of philosophy at MiraCosta college, was kind enough to review the material I have on Socrates.
+It's great background material.
+I have added to the book's forum on the LeanPub site. https://community.leanpub.com/c/info-ops

 There are three people in western history that form the basis for just about our entire modern life: Socrates, Plato, and Aristotle.
 They're like a grandfather, father, and son.
 Socrates taught Plato.
 Plato taught Aristotle.